nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.

 4. Double-click the file to start the app.
 A window which looks similar to the screenshot below should appear in a few seconds.
-We've added some sample data for you to play around with and get familiar with the commands!.<br>
+We've added some sample data for you to play around with and get familiar with the commands!<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will